zk90/jekyll-1/lessons/downloading-multiple-records-using-query-strings.md

 When you re-run `extract-trial-ids.py`, you should now see a list of all the trial IDs.
 We can add a couple extra lines to turn these into proper URLs and download the whole list to our new directory.
-We’ll also use the time library to pause our program for three seconds between downloads– a technique called throttling.
-It’s considered good form not to pound someone’s server with many requests per second; and the slight delay makes it more likely that all the files will actually download rather than [time out][].
+We’ll also use the `time library` to pause our program for three seconds between downloads– a technique called *throttling*.
+It’s considered good form not to pound someone’s server with many requests per second; and the slight delay makes it more likely that all the files will actually download rather than *[time out][]*.
 Add the following code to the end of your getIndivTrials() function.
 This code will generate the URL of each individual page, download the page to your computer, place it in your new directory, save the file, and pause for 3 seconds before moving on to the next trial.
 This work is all contained in a for loop, and will run once for every trial in your url list.

 ``` python